Biking and Hiking New Zealand - 06 East Cape

 The region has long been a Māori stronghold, with historical fortifications at Te Mawhai during the 1860s conflicts involving Ngāti Porou.
 Today, Tokomaru Bay's economy relies on agriculture, forestry, and tourism, with a predominantly Māori population.
 The bay occasionally hosts southern right whales, which come to calve or rest.

-In the morning, cloudy and very wet to Gisborne.
-Stopped in Gisborne to do some shopping, some soup, some nuts.
-55 km from Gisborne to Morere Hot Springs.
-Very nice campground there, in the middle of nowhere, and just opposite the hot springs with hot pots in the middle of a jungle.
-After seven minutes through the jungle, some cold, warm and hot pots changed frequently.
-Nice conversations with Kiwis about various topics.
-Tomorrow about 40 km to my Wairoa and hopefully I can make my booking for the Lake Waikeremona Track tomorrow.
-118.7 km in 6 hours and 42 minutes.
+Cloudy and very wet in the morning on the way to Gisborne.
+I stopped there to do some shopping — soup, nuts, and a few supplies.
+From Gisborne it was another 55 km to Mōrere Hot Springs.
+That turned out to be a very nice campground in the middle of nowhere, right opposite the hot springs, with hot pools hidden in what felt like jungle.
+After a short walk of about seven minutes through the forest, there were cold, warm, and hot pools alternating in a very pleasant way.
+I had some good conversations with Kiwis about all sorts of things.
+Tomorrow it should be about 40 km to Wairoa, and hopefully I can make my booking for the Lake Waikaremoana Track.
+Today: 118.7 km in 6 hours 42 minutes.

 Tolaga Bay